RyannYoung/inference-api/README.md

 flask --app src/app.py run
 ```

+## Swagger UI

+Go to the `/api` endpoint to view the swagger UI implementation.
+It provides working examples of how to use the endpoint.
+Which is likely more helpful than this doc

 ## Available endpoints

-The primary endpoint for the api is the `/enrich` endpoint.
+The primary endpoint for the api is the `/api/enrich` endpoint.
 This endpoint is highly configurable exposes the following options as query or POST body params (depending on method type)
 - `src`: The target(s) in the form of a single string (query) or string[] (post body)
 - `mode`: The type of enrichment to run (i.e., classification, OCR)
 - `model`: The type of model to run.
 Optional configuration, only used in specific modes.